redox-os/tfs/README.rst

     It uses machine learning to learn patterns and predict future uses to reduce the number of cache misses.
 TFS also compresses the in-memory cache, reducing the amount of memory needed.
-Concurrent
-    TFS contains very few locks and aims to be as suitable for multithreaded systems as possible.
-It makes use of multiple truly concurrent structures to manage the data, and scales linearly by the number of cores.
 Better file monitoring
     CoW is very suitable for high-performance, scalable file monitoring, but unfortunately only few file systems incorporate that.
 TFS is one of those.